raakeshkamal/ros-rrt/README.md

 Once you have set the required parameters in the launch file, run the RRT algo using

 	roslaunch rrt rrt.launch
+And the RRTSTAR algo using

+    roslaunch rrtstar rrtStar.launch
 ## Bugs & Feature Requests

 Please report bugs and request features using the [Issue Tracker](https://github.com/anybotics/grid_map/issues).